 Mezhov and his partner Irene Polo are behind Perth’s The Mantle, an “activity hub” inside a historic warehouse in Fremantle with multiple restaurants, cocktail bars and collaborative work spaces.
 “The Harbour Trust really liked what we did with The Mantle, so we're starting with a six-month pop-up here and hopefully that will develop into a longer relationship,” says Mezhov.

 They’ve brought Don Tapa restaurant over from Fremantle, WA.
 It serves South American-inspired cuisine created with produce grown on the on-site farm.
-The farm will be made up of high-tech food-growing containers being set up over the next two weeks.
+The farm is made up of high-tech food-growing containers.
 “Being on an island, deliveries and logistics of supply are an issue,” says Mezhov.
 “So we wanted to establish an operation where we are more self-sufficient.”

-The farm will grow leafy greens, vegetables and herbs, and the plan is to have a surplus that people can buy and take home with them.
+The farm grows leafy greens, vegetables and herbs, and the plan is to have a surplus that people can buy and take home with them.

 There’s also a native garden growing Australian bush foods.
 “We want to show people the connection between food, culture and experience,” says Mezhov.
 “They can actually see what a lemon myrtle plant looks like before eating it.”

-Inner-west favourites Young Henrys, The Urban Winery and Archie Rose Distillery will be providing the drinks.
+Inner-west favourites Young Henrys, The Urban Winery and Archie Rose Distillery provide the drinks.
 “It all aligns with what we stand for, which is working with local craft people creating great product,” says Mezhov.

-The Contained hotel, which will open next week, has two suites made from two shipping containers.
+The Contained hotel has two suites made from two shipping containers.
 Each has a queen-size bed, en suite, minibar, air conditioning, wi-fi, a tablet with access to Netflix, and a deck, as well as a shared container plunge pool.

 Cockatoo Island, Sydney Harbour